fferreri/netsuite-data-dumper/README.md

 # Netsuite Data Dumper

-The Netsuite Data Dumper (NSDD) Helps in downloading data from Netsuite.
+The Netsuite Data Dumper (NSDD) is a Symfony Console Application that helps in downloading raw data from Netsuite.
 It extracts most of the supported record types and stores them as JSON files.
-All is done using Netsuite's PHP Toolkit.
+All is done using Netsuite's PHP Toolkit through the great Ryan Winchester's ["NetSuite PHP API Client"](https://github.com/fungku/netsuite-php).

 ## Requirements